-9.2.3Double Major
+9.2.3 Double Major

-9.2.3.1 Students admitted to a full-time undergraduate degree programme in 2012/13 and thereafter may be permitted to enroll in a second major in addition to their first major, subject to programme specific requirements and GPA requirement of normally 3.0 or above in the first year of study; and

-9.2.3.2 Students are required to fulfill the course requirements of their first major.
+- 9.2.3.1 Students admitted to a full-time undergraduate degree programme may be permitted to enroll in a second major in addition to their first major, subject to programme specific requirements and GPA requirement of normally 3.0 or above in the first year of study; and - 9.2.3.2 Students are required to fulfill the course requirements of their first major.
 If they also fulfill the course requirements of their second major, they will have their second major recorded on their transcript.